john-k-walton/Prologue-Oscillators/README.md

 - Hi Hat Harsh/Clean; simulation of hi hat; on hold for now.
 - Wta-Wtf; Plaits 2D Wavetables.
 32 Spectrally related Wavecycles arranged in a 2D table for modulating in two directions.

-The final list of modulations are:
+The available modulations are:
 - Shape LFO, built in Logue hardware LFO.
 - Key Tracking.
 - Note Velocity; thanks to Tsonic's Logue Front Panel project! currently only on XD and Prologue with RC3.

-Envelope Mode: (both logarithmic and linear attacks are available)
+Envelope Mode features:
-- Logarithmic or Linear Envelope Attack is defined per model.
-Pitched Spectral models receive Log, others prefer Linear.
-Log Attack features 'advance to Decay on Note off' for more dynamic behavior.
+- Logarithmic or Linear Envelope Attack is defined per model, Decay and Release slopes are linear.
+- Pitched Spectral models receive Log, others prefer Linear.
+- Log Attack features 'advance to Decay on Note off' for more dynamic behavior.

+Envelopes:
 - AD, Attack, Decay envelope.
 - ASR, Attack, Sustain, Release type envelope.
 - ADSR 40%, an ADSR with 40% Sustain level.
 Release is a fixed multiple of Decay.
 - ADSR 70%, an ADSR with 70% Sustain level.
 Release is a fixed multiple of Decay.
 - Linear Ramp, linearly increasing or decreasing Ramp. (set Decay +100, Attack to taste).

-LFO2 Mode:
+LFO2 Mode features:
-- LFO2 (Triangle wave). approx 0.50hz to 1.5hz; Tremolo has a higher range.
+- LFO2 (Triangle wave). approx 0.50hz to 1.5hz.
 - LFO2 + Shape LFO; LFO's are summed linearly.
 - LFO2 * Shape LFO; Shape LFO envelopes LFO2 for 'breathing' LFO modulation.
 - Tremolo LFO2 + Shape LFO; LFO2 frequency is key tracked.
 LFO2 frequency increases with pitch.
 LFO2 summed with Shape LFO.
 - Tremolo LFO2 * Shape LFO; LFO2 frequency key tracked and enveloped by Shape LFO. using the Shape LFO you can make varying time dependant tremolo effects.

 Key Tracking Mode:
-- Key Tracking + Bipolar Shape LFO; Key Tracked modulations with additonal Key Track Note Velocity modes.
+- Key Tracking + Shape LFO; Key Tracked modulations per channel with an additional Key Track Note Velocity response on either Brightness, or Decay.

 please see included PDF's.

+Traditional control schema:
-here is the traditional control schema description. it is the same across all M5 user oscillators. think of a cube as the sonic space of each model, then the three inputs navigate that sonic space in a time varying fashion. modulations in multiple dimensions produce the most interesting sounds for subtractive sculpting.
+The same schema is used across all M5 user oscillators. the three provided inputs describe a three dimensional sonic space for each model. supporting modulations in multiple dimensions produce the most interesting sounds for subtractive sculpting.
 - Shape - Bias 1; Initial input value for Modulation Channel One
 - (S)Shape - Bias 2; Initial input value for Modulation Channel Two
 - Param 1 - Bias 3; Iniitial input value for Modulation Channel Three